Lindsay Transit

 Lindsay Transit provides bus service to the community of Lindsay, the main population centre in the City of Kawartha Lakes in east-central Ontario, Canada.
+The bus service only provides the town, and cannot be accessed by GO Transit.

-There are three routes, Red, Green, and Blue, which operate Monday to Saturday between 7:00 am and 7:00 pm, Sundays from 9:00am to 4:00pm.
-No Holiday service.
-Like many small systems the buses run on one way loops to maximize coverage of the service area using the minimum of resources and meet at a downtown terminus.
+There are currently four routes, being Red, Orange, Green, and Blue.
+There is also an extra bus route operating in Lindsay going through unfixed routes, separate from Lindsay Transit being Community Care City of Kawartha Lakes.
+Buses operate Monday to Saturday between 7:00 am and 10:00 pm, Sundays from 9:00am to 4:00pm, with no service on New Year's Day, Family Day, Good Friday, Victoria Day, Canada Day, August Civic Holiday, Labour Day, Thanksgiving Day and Christmas Day.
+Like many small systems, the buses run on one way loops to maximize coverage of the service area using the minimum of resources and meet at a downtown terminus.
 The buses are garaged at the City Works Depot at 89 St. David Street.